Come In and Try!

 - Speed Skates (!!)

-Yes, the skates that we use are different to figure or hockey skates.
+Yes the skates that we use are different to figure or hockey skates.
 The blades are longer and they are sharpened FLAT.
 This can unsettle people at first – they feel odd when you first step onto the ice because you do not immediately have two edges gripping the ice.
-However, once you start skating you will find that they build up speed very quickly and they also hang onto the ice at much steeper angles of lean.
-So when you do start skating at a reasonably high speed you will feel quite at home on them.
+However once you start skating you will find that they build up speed very quickly and they also hang onto the ice at much steeper angles of lean.
+So when you do start skating at reasonably high speed you will feel quite at home on them.

 The Roos Short Track Speed Skating Club has been based at Acacia Ridge since speed skating first became a sport.
-Since it was the home of Stephen Bradbury, it became the default Home of the National Squad as all fast skaters from around Australia gathered here to train with Australia’s fastest skaters.
+Since it was the home of Stephen Bradbury it became the default Home of the National Squad as any fast skaters from around Australia gathered here to train with Australia’s fastest skaters.
 In February 2010 a new skating complex was opened in Melbourne and the National Squad relocated to Melbourne taking most of the Roos Club with it.
-However, the original Roos Club remains at Acacia Ridge and Stephen Bradbury’s name still adorns the doorway to the Acacia Ridge ice rink.
+However the original Roos Club remains at Acacia Ridge and Stephen Bradbury’s name still adorns the doorway to the Acacia Ridge ice rink.

-So, if you enjoy the sound of wind rushing past your ears and the feeling of excitement as you turn steeply into a tight corner at speed then you will enjoy short track speed skating.
-We skate on Saturday nights between 6:30pm and 7:30 pm.
-(Except the last Saturday of the month).
+So if you enjoy the sound of wind rushing past your ears and the feeling of excitement as you turn steeply into a tight corner at speed then you will enjoy Short Track Speed Skating.
+We skate on Saturday nights between 6:30 pm and 7:30 pm.
+(Except the Last Saturday of the Month).

 Roos Short Track Speed Skating Club Inc.